filecoin-project/filecoin-docs/content/en/developers/smart-contracts/how-tos/add-to-metamask/index.md

 ## Manual process

-If you can't or don't want to use Chainlist, you can add the Wallaby network to your MetaMask manually.
+If you can't or don't want to use Chainlist, you can add the Hyperspace network to your MetaMask manually.

 ### Prerequisities